Repatriation of Dead Body from Dubai

 Understanding the Repatriation Process

+Body repatriation refers to the process of returning a deceased individual to their home country or country of citizenship after they have passed away.
 Repatriation of human remains is a complex process that involves multiple steps and complete compliance with local and international regulations.
 This guide will walk you through the essential stages like paperwork, embalming procedures, airline guidelines and cargo repatriation protocols ensuring that everything is managed thoughtfully and respectfully.

 Repatriation specialist - Coppola Funeral Services